alesrox/lexscript.py/readme.md

 # Lexscript
-Strongly and static typed langague based on python, is under development.
+Strongly and static typed language based on python, is under development.
 At the moment it's made with python, perhabs in the future the code will be migrated at javascript.

 # Example of Code